 </script>

-Here, I am using ‘users’ as a reference and inside it, I am generating a child with a random string of 5 characters.
-If you didn’t create a child for ‘users’ reference, each time your data will replace the old one.
-By creating a random string, all submissions will be stored separately without overriding the previus one.
+Here, I am using users as a reference.
+You can set this value to something else.
+Inside this reference, I am generating a child with a random string of 5 characters.
+If you don’t create a child for users reference, each time your data will replace the existing one.
+By creating a child with a random string, all submissions will be stored separately without overriding the previous records.

-Now, try to submit a form with dummy values and head over to your Firebase realtime database, you should see your data stored in the database.
-It will look like the below.
+Now, try to submit a form and head over to your Firebase realtime database, you should see your submitted data.
+It will look like the below screenshot.

 Read Data from Firebase Realtime Database

-You got to learn about writing data to the Realtime Database of Firebase.
-You may also want to read it from Firebase.
-Reading data from Firebase is easy and requires only a few lines of JavaScript code.
-We have initialized the app.
-By referencing the app’s database we can read the data as follows.
+You learned about writing data to the Firebase realtime database.
+Sometimes you may also want to read the records from the Firebase.
+Reading data is easy and requires only a few lines of JavaScript code.
+You have already initialized the app.
+By referencing the app’s database you can read the data as follows.

 // read data from firebase